Universal two-component dynamics in supercritical fluids: Discussion Conclusions

 A limitation of our methodology using the NMF decomposition is the assumption that the shapes of the components do not change with the thermodynamic state.
 This of course does not work at \emph{all} temperatures and pressures; for example, going to extremely high temperatures, the free-particle limit will be broadened according to Eq.~(\ref{eq:free}).
 However, the fact that the NMF fit shown in Fig.~\ref{fig:JL} works well indicates that this assumption is valid over the temperature range under study, around $0.6T_c$ to $1.4T_c$.
 As mentioned in the introduction, this range around the critical point is the most interesting for applications.
 A more rigorous theory taking into account the change in the shape of the components may be able to describe a wider range of thermodynamic conditions.

 We emphasize that one interesting point of our approach is that it can be checked against scattering experiments, for example high-resolution inelastic X-ray scattering~\cite{Baron2020}.
 These experiments directly measure the dynamical structure factor, $S(Q, \omega)$~\cite{Boon1991,Baron2020}, and the simple relation given by Eq.~(\ref{eq:JL_S_relation}) connects it to $J_l(Q, \omega)$.
 The $J_l(Q, \omega)$ spectra are all that is needed for the two-component analysis and the extraction of the parameter $f$.
 Thus, $f$ is a descriptor of microscopic dynamics that is experimentally accessible and, as shown above, it is connected with various other properties of the fluid.
 In our previous work~\cite{Sun2020a}, we have indeed used inelastic X-ray scattering to measure the molecular dynamics of supercritical water, and found excellent agreement between experimental data and MD simulation results.
 Similar measurements can be done on other supercritical fluid systems as well to verify experimentally the universality of the two-component phenomenon found in this study.
+We note that, while the TIP4P/2005 water potential and the LJ potential have been shown to reproduce well experimental data on the dynamics of supercritical water~\cite{Sun2020a} and argon~\cite{Bolmatov2015a}, the Si and Te potentials used in this study have not been optimized or checked against experimental data in the supercritical region, since no data is yet available.

 This universality and the close relation between intermolecular bonding and the L component is reminiscent of the well-known lattice gas model~\cite{Yang1952,Lee1952}, which forms the basis connecting the liquid-gas critical point to the 3D Ising universality class.
 In the lattice gas model, a liquid-to-gas transition takes place with the breaking of bonds, which is similar to the behavior of $f$ and its connection to intermolecular bonding found in our study.
 Furthermore, we note that both in the lattice gas model and in our two-component analysis the transition from liquidlike to gaslike happens gradually with a continuous loss of bonds.
 Therefore, our study suggests that the understanding of supercritical fluids based on the lattice gas model may be extended into the description of their molecular dynamics as well.